 Home ยป Blog ยป Shopping

 This article on clothing brand resale programs is a round up of trade-in programs done directly through a companyโ€™s website or stores.
 As opposed to reselling clothes for money on third-party sites, like eBay or Poshmark, these are brand specific resale shops.
 Think of it as yet another way to recycle your clothes for money.
+Or to earn credits to get additional, new-to-you clothing for free.

 Card box with clothes inside.
 Donation Concept or Second hand.